herotechcourse/kotlin-lotto-precourse/README.md

 - Shows the number of purchased tickets
 - Displays each generated ticket's numbers in ascending order
 - Presents winning statistics for each prize tier
-- Shows the total return rate as a percentage with one decimal place
+- Shows the total return rate as a percentage with one decimal place (62.5%)
+- Format the money to correct decimal format (2,000,000,000 KRW)

 ### Error Handling